Emmanuel-Ashekun/edge-runtime-project/README.md

 ---

-Feel free to fork and adapt this for other disconnected or hybrid environments.
+Feel free to fork and adapt this for disconnected or hybrid edge environments.